-The use case focuses on the arrival of the first victims at the Polish landing site: they need to be taken in charge by medical staffs and transported to the relevant infrasctructures with regard to their medical state.
-In this context, IODA, which is built on a Model Drivern Engineering paradigm, illustrates how a coordination scheme, to support at best the cross-organizational collaboration that is required, can be automatically deduced from three types of knowledge: (i) the context, (ii) the potential partners' capabilities and (iii) the objectives of the collaboration (i.e. what needs to be solved in the response).
+The use case focuses on the arrival of the first victims at the Polish landing site: they to be taken in charge by medical staffs and transported to the relevant infrasctructures with regard to their medical state.
+In this context, IODA, which is built on a Model Drivern Engineering paradigm, illustrates how a coordination scheme, to support at best the cross-organizational collaboration that is required, can be automatically deduced from three types of knowledge: (i) the context, (ii) the potential partners' capabilities and (iii) the objectives of the collaboration (i.e. what needs to be solved in the ).

 This knowledge is provided in two times:

 - aheand of the response, by populating the knowledge based system with experts knowledge and procesudres